4 January 2022

 Hamamelis x intermedia ‘Orange Peel’

-Plant in free-draining soil near a path and be patient, it's slow growing but worth the wait
+Plant in free-draining soil near a path and be patient, it is slow growing but worth the wait

 Bergenia purpurescens ‘Eroica’